benjaminzwhite/kattis/README.md

 # Kattis

-Solutions to Kattis competitive programming exercises.
+Solutions to Kattis competitive programming exercises, mainly in Python 3.

-I also write "editorials" for particularly interesting exercises that I solve (see list in below section).
+I also write detailed solution pages for particularly interesting exercises that I solve (see list with links in below section).

 Many of the non-trivial exercises have a `NOTES` comment in source file with thought process/reasoning/observations.

-I have also code golfed quite a few answers to reach Rank 1 on the overall or Python 3 language leaderboard, or to optimise performance for the speed leaderboard.
-I have not included these submissions in this repo, but feel free to PM me if you want to see them or just ask for a hint (or if you beat my score!).
+PM me with any comments or questions.

 ## General notation